 The Williamson River and crystal-clear Spring Creek converge in the park.
 The river is regionally famous for its quality trout fishery that consistently produces trophy fish.
 Spring Creek gushes dramatically out of a nearby spring, painting a picture-perfect scene as it flows through the park.

 From the equestrian trailhead located in the horse camp, you can ride north from the park across Winema National Forest land to the Jackson F. Kimball State Recreation Site and beyond.

 Whether you come for the day to visit the logging museum, play along Spring Creek or camp among the pines along the Williamson River—you'll discover a grand adventure at Collier.

-Note: Campground is closed while staff repair damage from the 2020 Two Four Two Fire.
+Emergency Closure: Campground is closed while staff repair damage from the 2020 Two Four Two Fire.
 Reservations are closed until further notice.
 We expect to open the campground and reservations later in 2021, but many areas will remain closed, including most trails.

 An RV dump station is available seasonally near the campground; donations accepted.
 The potable water fill station at the dump station is shut off to comply with Klamath County water restrictions.

 Universal Access: Campsites A30, A27 & B15 are accessible to campers with disabilities.